You

 - Verse from a card given by Ed Seidell to Martha Hofacker on Valentines Day, 1927.

-It was not until ten years later that Thomas and John Edelmann, during the trip in May, 1986, undertook the task of locating the Hofacker family in Bräunlingen.
+It was not until ten years later that Thomas and John Edelmann, during the trip in May, 1986, undertook the task of locating the Hofacker family in Braeunlingen.
 While in Stangenroth, a phone call was made to get general directions to the city, and Thomas and John left in a rental car to find Karl and his family.

-In spite of the limited German vocabulary at their disposal, the two managed to locate the post office in Bräunlingen, and made telephone contact first with one Karl Hofacker (the wrong one!), and then finally, with the correct one.
+In spite of the limited German vocabulary at their disposal, the two managed to locate the post office in Braeunlingen, and made telephone contact first with one Karl Hofacker (the wrong one!), and then finally, with the correct one.
 Plans were hastily made to meet after dinner.

-This was a most impromptu visit--the Hofackers in Bräunlingen had not been forewarned of the visit at all.
+This was a most impromptu visit--the Hofackers in Braeunlingen had not been forewarned of the visit at all.
 However, the families were very excited to learn of the American contact, and this initial visit began a lasting and fruitful relationship.

-.
+One of Josephs brothers was Friedrich Hofacker.
 He and his wife, Berta had two children, Mathilde and Karl.
-Karl
+Karl married Maria Zoller, and the two had four children: Friedrich (Fritz), Bernhard, Maria-Helene, and Hubert.

 Fritz is an engineer, Bernhard a butcher and smoke house owner, and Hubert has acquired the farming operation that has been in the Hofacker family for many years.

-As part of this initial visit, Fritz agreed to investigate the Hofacker lineage by researching the church records of Bräunlingen and other nearby Black Forest towns.
+As part of this initial visit, Fritz agreed to investigate the Hofacker lineage by researching the church records of Braeunlingen and other nearby Black Forest towns.
 His efforts resulted in our coming to learn of the earliest known ancestors, in the persons of Joan Michael Hofacker and his wife, Anna Friedler.
 Records for these individuals coincide with the Catholic Churchs official decrees instigating record keeping.
 Records prior to the early 1600s were not generally kept, except perhaps by the occasional over-zealous pastor.

-At the time of the early Hofacker ancestors, Bräunlingen was a member of a diocese in Austria.
+At the time of the early Hofacker ancestors, Braeunlingen was a member of a diocese in Austria.
 This is obvious from the many Austrian falcon insignia found in the churches dating from the period.
-As can be found in many such small towns in southern Germany, Bräunlingen was once a completely walled city.
+As can be found in many such small towns in southern Germany, Braeunlingen was once a completely walled city.
 Today, however, only the main tower and a few historical remnants of the wall remain intact.

-, son of Mathäus Hofacker and Maria Karl, married Anna Münzer.
-Refer to
+On May 5, 1864, Karl Hofacker, son of Mathaeus Hofacker and Maria Karl, married Anna Muenzer.
+Refer to Chart 5-1 on Page 5-7, Descendants of Karl Hofacker.

 As a family of farmers, stone masons, and lumbermen, the Hofackers were not well off financially.
 Since Joseph was the oldest, his father agreed to set aside money to allow him to emigrate to America.
 There, he could start a new life for himself.
 According to his niece, Louise Ferrante, Joseph first lived in Scranton, Pennsylvania, during which period of time his sister, Mathilde, came to visit.
 As a gift, her father Karl permitted her to visit Joseph in America for having successfully graduated from a school in Switzerland.
 But after living in America for a few months, Mathilde did not wish to leave, and met Lorenz Krauss, who she later married.
 Unfortunately, it was seven years before Mathilde traveled again to Germany; her father died two weeks prior to her return.
 This information is contained in a letter from Louise Ferrante, dated January 12, 1983.